-TWUL (and its directors) is required to have regard to the UK Corporate Governance Code in operating the Appointed Business.
-Licence Condition P requires TWUL to operate the Appointed Business as though it was substantially TWUL's sole business and TWUL was a separate public limited company, and to have particular regard to:
+Licence Condition P requires TWUL to operate the Appointed Business as though it was substantially TWUL's sole business and TWUL was a separate public limited company.
+In addition, the Appointee must meet the objectives on board leadership, transparency and governance set out in Licence Condition P.